The Middle Funnel Vanishing Act: Where Google's answer engine killed your customer journey

 What Metrics Actually Matter Now?

-The old measurement tools are becoming things of the past:
+The old measurement tools are becoming increasingly irrelevant:

 The new metrics that actually indicate content success: